This post lays out the costs of both a 3-day trip and a 7-day trip for low and moderate budgets.

 You can eat three meals a day for $10 a day and it will still taste good!
 See our guide to cheap eats in NYC.

 Prices are based on the below menu, which gives you the chance to taste several classic New York foods.

 - Dinner - a meal in either Chinatown and Little Italy

 Moderate: $50 per day ($150/$350)

 Note: Prices do not include tips, as you may only go to restaurants that do not have waitstaff.
-If you do have sit-down service, add on 15% tip for good service.
+If you do have sit-down service, add a 15% tip for good service.
 See our post on tipping in New York City.

 Alcoholic drinks: Prices do not include the cost of an alcoholic beverage.
 In NYC you will pay a premium for alcohol with your meals.

-Beers average $6, a glass of so-so wine will be $8 and a mixed-drink upwards of $10!
+Beers average $6, a glass of so-so wine will be $8, and a mixed drink upwards of $10!
 Regardless of your budget, no one likes to pay $6 for a bottle of beer!

-Because the amount you spend on shopping can vary wildly depending on your tastes and what you want to purchase (beyond souvenirs), we decided to not include costs in this guide.
+Because the amount you spend on shopping can vary wildly depending on your tastes and what you want to purchase (beyond souvenirs), we decided not to include costs in this guide.